 What Causes a Food Allergy?

 The job of the body’s immune system is to identify and destroy germs (such as bacteria or viruses) that make you sick.
 A food allergy happens when your immune system overreacts to a harmless food protein—an allergen.

-In the U.S., the eight most common food allergens are milk, egg, peanut, tree nuts, soy, wheat, fish and shellfish.
+In the U.S., the nine most common food allergens are milk, egg, peanut, tree nuts, soy, wheat, fish, shellfish and sesame.

 Family history appears to play a role in whether someone develops a food allergy.
 If you have other kinds of allergic reactions, like eczema or hay fever, you have a greater risk of food allergy.
 This is also true of asthma.